OfficeDev/outlook-dev-docs/docs/add-ins/validate-an-identity-token.md

     - Check that the `aud` claim is the expected URL for your add-in.
     - Check that the `version` claim inside the `appctx` claim is set to `ExIdTok.V1`.
     - Check that the `amurl` claim inside the `appctx` is set to a valid URL.

+### Verify the domain

+In addition to implementing the verification logic described previously in this section, you may also choose to require that the domain of the `amurl` claim matches the Autodiscover domain for the user.
+To do so, you'll need to use or implement Autodiscover.
+To learn more, you can start with [Autodiscover for Exchange](/exchange/client-developer/exchange-web-services/autodiscover-for-exchange).

 ## Validate the identity token signature